 - Phase-III – MOTO+PARA™ MissionShips™ that provide additional MOTO+PARA™ mobility logistics support and additional NGOs’ relief supplies and relief personnel, and heavy equipment for excavating paths to victims.

-MOTO+PARA™ capitalizes on the extensive training and experience of U.S. Veteran USSOCOM and JSOC personnel.
-We rely on their ability to apply their highly adaptive skill sets, expertise and combat experience into split-second decisions and actions.
+MOTO+PARA™ capitalizes on the extensive training and experience of U.S. Veteran USSOCOM personnel.
+We rely on their ability to apply their highly adaptive skill sets, expertise, and combat experience into split-second decisions and actions.
 We transition these elite Veterans to work with global health organizations and foundations, emergency preparedness authorities, other non-government organizations (NGOs), countries and municipalities, operating from bases in the Western Hemisphere, Mediterranean, and Pacific Rim.